-In today’s digital age, accepting credit card payments is essential for businesses to thrive.
-However, for businesses that are classified as high-risk, finding a payment processor can be a challenging task.
-However, not impossible.
+In today’s digital age, accepting credit card payments is essential, if you want a thriving business.
+However, for businesses that are classified as high-risk, finding a payment processor can be challenging.
+But, not impossible.
 In fact, there are benefits to finding a suitable merchant account for high-risk businesses.

 Securing a high risk merchant account ensures–no matter the industry your business is in–easy payment from clients, whatever the method.
 High-risk payment solutions put your business in a position where it can accept as many methods of payment as possible.